MicroEJ/docs/ApplicationDeveloperGuide/runtime.rst

 Language
 --------

-MicroEJ allows to develop Applications in the `Java® Language Specification version 7 <https://docs.oracle.com/javase/specs/jls/se7/jls7.pdf>`_, and supports code extensions written in :ref:`JavaScript <javascript>`.
+MicroEJ allows to develop Applications in the `Java® Language Specification version 7 <https://docs.oracle.com/javase/specs/jls/se7/jls7.pdf>`_ with :ref:`some limitations <java_limitations>`, and supports code extensions written in :ref:`JavaScript <javascript>`.

 Basically, Java source code is compiled by the Java compiler [1]_ into the binary format specified in the JVM specification [2]_.
 This binary code is linked by a tool named :ref:`SOAR <soar>` before execution: ``.class`` files and some other application-related files (see :ref:`Classpath <chapter.microej.classpath>` chapter) are linked to produce the final binary file that the :ref:`Core Engine <core_engine>` will execute.